11 January 2022

 Rules Concerning Appeals of Judgments

-Similarly, there is a right of appeal of final decisions of the Court of Appeal to the Privy Council provided that the matter in dispute is of the value of £300 upwards or whether the appeal directly or indirectly involves a claim to or question respecting property or a right of the value of £300 or upwards.
+Similarly, there is a right of appeal of final decisions of the Court of Appeal to the Privy Council provided that the matter in dispute is of the value of at least GBP300, or where the appeal – directly or indirectly – involves a claim to, or question respecting, property or a right of the value of at least GBP300 or upwards.

-- Concerning the liberty of the subject or the custody of infants;
+- Those concerning the liberty of the subject or the custody of infants.

 Leave to appeal to the Privy Council is required from a decision of the Court of Appeal on an interlocutory decision of the High Court.
 Leave will be granted where a prospective appellant can show that the question involved in the appeal is one of great general or public importance or otherwise ought to be submitted to the Privy Council.